 For some upgrades, it is probably wise to pay the builder for the item and the installation.
-For instance, if the home comes with an electric stove, but you’d eventually like to install a gas stove, have the builder install a gas line to the cooking area.
-If you want to install a washer and dryer upstairs, request that the builder install the plumbing and electrical you’ll need.
+For instance, if you’d like to install a gas stove once you’re in the home, and the builder will only give you an electric one as part of the home, it may be wise to ask the builder to install the electric stove and pay them to install a gas line to the stove area so it will be ready for the gas appliance when you get it.
+If you want to install a washer and dryer upstairs, you may request (and pay) the builder to install plumbing and electrical where you plan on placing the appliances.
 This is also a good idea for is outdoor appliances such as cooling or cooking units.
-Letting the builder to put in gas, electric, plumbing, or water lines is much less expensive than installing these lines or wires after the home is completed.
-Flooring, upgraded cabinetry, countertops, built-in bookcases, desks, storage, benches, and carpeting are other things best installed by the builder at the time you’re building the home.
+Getting a builder to put in gas, electric, plumbing or water lines to areas where you plan on adding things is much less expensive than doing these things after the home is completed.
+Flooring, upgraded cabinetry, countertops, built-in bookcases, desks, storage, benches, and carpeting are other things that are probably cheaper to have the builder do at the time you’re building the home.